freckle/guides/haskell-style.md

   extensions MUST be defined via LANGUAGE pragmas in the modules where they're needed.

+  We allow our `entities` package to diverge from this list, since it is almost entirely persistent Entity definitions.
+Within this package only, we also have the following enabled by default:

+  - `QuasiQuotes`
+  - `TemplateHaskell`
+  - `UndecidableInstances`

 - Leave a blank line after the extensions list

   ```haskell